-- Distribute the test booklets, as applicable, to the correct students. - Verify that students have been given their assigned booklets.
+- Distribute sharpened number 2 pencils to students with a good eraser. - Distribute the Student Response Booklets, as applicable, to the correct students. - Verify that students have been given their assigned booklets and are on the correct page.

 Immediately following administration